matthiasblum/glasson/README.md

 Text files are convenient because they are human readable, and can be easily loaded in any programming language, but they do not allow a fast access to a subset of a contact map.

-HDF5 files can contains multiple contact maps, allow fast queries, and they are interfaces to the HDF5 format in almost every programming language.
+HDF5 files can contains multiple contact maps, allow fast queries, and there are interfaces to the HDF5 format in almost every programming language.
 However, remote access is not supported: one has to download the entire file to extract any information.

 Finally, the `hic` format does allow remote access, and can embed contact maps at multiple resolutions.
 Nevertheless, it was not described yet when I started to work on Hi-C data.